 Candidates are required to supply a Statement of Attainment or a USI Transcript for RIIWHS204E – Work safely at heights or RIIWHS204D – Work safely at heights, issued within the last four (4) years.
 If you have lost your Statement of Attainment, or the training was completed more than 4 years ago please contact the office so that we can discuss your options.

 If you have not previously completed training for Safe Working at Heights we also offer a one day course where theory and practical training is conducted prior to the assessments, click here for more information.

 This course is run at our training venue in Rockingham for half a day.
 When you attend you will complete a written assessment and a practical assessment; no training is conducted prior to the assessments.

-If you have language, literacy or numeracy difficulties please note that there is a level of reading, writing and numeracy required to complete the assessments, please see the LLN information below for what this means.
+*If you have language, literacy or numeracy difficulties please note that there is a level of reading, writing and numeracy required to complete the assessments.
+Please scroll down to the LLN information below for what this means.

 To satisfactorily complete this course with us, candidates need to be able to understand, read and write basic English and have a basic understanding of numerical values.

 For example, at the very least, the candidate would need to be able to (without assistance) READ and WRITE by following simple instructions like;

 Find ‘Confirm Task’

 As an example of understanding numerical values a candidate would need to have to satisfactorily complete this course with us, see the problem below;